JohanChane/kissline.nvim/README.md

 ## Why kissline

-Inspired by [suckless](https://suckless.org/), I thought writing my own `tabline` and `statusline` would be a good choice.
+Inspired by [suckless](https://suckless.org/), I thought writing my own `tabline/bufline` and `statusline` would be a good choice.
 The reason is that whenever I install tabline and statusline plugins, I like to configure them the way I want.
 I need to spend some time reading the documentation.
 Additionally, I prefer minimalist solutions, so I decided to write my own tabline and statusline.
 This way, I can add the features I want and know exactly what’s going on internally.

 Most people typically modify the theme, change the format or position of some status information, or add some extra information.
 These are relatively easy to do by directly modifying the corresponding code.